Leadership for Mission [LD]

 LD0530 Missional Leadership in Professional Settings

-This course serves as a final capstone course for the three MA degrees in the Leadership Division.
+This course serves as a final capstone course for the MA degrees in the Leadership Division.
 Students will demonstrate their ability to integrate theology, theory and practice in the creation and defense of a capstone project centered on a current issue in their concentration area.
-Capstone projects might include a practical ministry project or an article for publication.
-In addition, students will reflect on themselves as professional Christian leaders in light of their program learning and prepare professional development plans for their first two years after the program.
+Capstone projects are in the form of practical ministry projects.

 Full course